grimmpp/home-assistant-eltako/docs/gateways/readme.md

 ### FAM-USB
 * Is a good match for controlling actuators mounted on a RS485 bus with FAM14 and especially for decentralized actuators in Home Assistant.
 * It also allows to send teach-in telegrams so that you can teach-in actuators by using the Eltako Integration in Home Assistant.
+* It cannot receive RS485 bus internal commands.
+E.g. FTS14EM (wired rocker switches, window contacts, ...) telegrams cannot be received.
+Those telegrams must be consumed on the bus although status responses of the actuators will be sent into wireless network so that FAM-USB can see the result of the changes.

 ### FGW14-USB
 * Has good performance because it filters out polling messages from FAM14 what makes Home Assistant faster.